Hi, I'm Peter. I'm a creative director and strategist, concept maker, UX/UI designer, and a proud father of four kids.

 Professionally I've somehow contributed to the making of something like 175 video games.
 Mostly smaller ad games for web (pre-iphone) and mobile (post-iphone).

-During my years as a Creative Director at Titoonic and Cape Copenhagen, I've been conceptualizing and to some extent designing and directing a rather huge number of games.
+During my years as a Creative Director at Titoonic, Cape Copenhagen and Biodome Games, I've been conceptualizing and to some extent designing and directing a rather huge number of video games.

-Below is a small selection of the more recent ones.
+Below is a small selection of the games made at Cape Copenhagen:

 I've started and stopped new projects a million times, and sometimes I feel like my life consist of an endless chain of unfinished works, that spawn new unfinished works.
 One of the few of these projects that are publicly available is learnedatwork.com